axibase/atsd/api/data/properties/examples/properties-for-type-disk-with-key.md

-# Properties for Type 'disk' with Key
+# Properties for Type disk with Key

 ## Request